PLEASANT BAY FAMILY CAMP SITE-HOLDER

 Family Camp Trailer Park and Leasehold Lot Rules and Regulations as applicable.

 1. Agreement/License to Occupy - "Family Camp Trailer Park"

 2. Leasehold Agreement - Leaseholders

-These Policies and Procedures are designed to help Pleasant Bay Camp fulfil its mission,
+These Policies and Procedures are designed to help Pleasant Bay Camp fulfill its mission,

 maintain high spiritual standards, avoid misunderstanding and provide safety,